wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. note:: Wazuh also offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted in our PCI-DSS certified SaaS solution and maintained by our team.
 With Wazuh cloud no dedicated hardware is required and everything is ready to use.
 This service offers a flexible infrastructure to match your enterprise needs.

-This installation guide will teach you how to install Wazuh with Open Distro for Elasticsearch.
-Alternatively, Wazuh can be installed with the Elastic Stack components or Splunk.
-To learn more about this process and other installation alternatives, visit the :ref:`more installation alternatives <more_installation_alternatives>` section.
+This installation guide will teach you how to install Wazuh and Elastic Stack.
+Alternatively, Wazuh can be installed with commercial options like Elastic Stack basic license or Splunk.
+To learn more about these options and other installation alternatives, visit the :ref:`more installation alternatives <more_installation_alternatives>` section.

 Install Wazuh agents